 1 - 11 of 11 items.

-The purpose of the scheme report is to inform the court and the independent expert therefore has a duty to the court.
-However reliance will also be placed on it by policyholders, by others affected by the scheme and by the FSA.
-The amount of detail that it is appropriate to include will depend on the complexity of the scheme, the materiality of the details themselves and the circumstances.
-For instance where it is clear that no-one will be adversely affected by the transfer, a
+The purpose of the scheme report is to inform the court and the independent expert, therefore, 8has a duty to the court.
+However reliance will also be placed on it by policyholders, by reinsurers,8 by others affected by the scheme and by the regulators8.
+The amount of detail that it is appropriate to include will depend on the complexity of the scheme, the materiality of the details themselves and the circumstances.88

-Discussions with the FSA are particularly relevant where the firm has to discharge obligations to its customers or policyholders before it can cease carrying on a regulated activity.
-This may be the case, for example, where the firm is an insurer, a bank a dormant account fund operator,4 or, as is often the case, holding client money or customer assets.
+Discussions with the appropriate regulator6 are particularly relevant where the firm has to discharge obligations to its customers or policyholders before it can cease carrying on a regulated activity.
+This may be the case, for example, where the firm is an insurer, a bank a dormant account fund operator,4 or, as is often the case, holding client money or customer assets.6